-The FoaLab is a group of researchers and students working together to elucidate geophysical processes involving fluid mechanics and phase changes.
+The FoaLab is a group of researchers and students working together to elucidate geophysical and planetary processes involving fluid mechanics and phase changes.
 Our research interests include magma/mantle dynamics at plate-tectonic boundaries, the coupled dynamics of ice sheets and subglacial hydrology, and other problems in involving melting, freezing, and fluid flow.
 We use theoretical models, large-scale computation, (scaling) analysis, and field observations and data from the literature to understand the behaviour of the Earth.
 The FoaLab is lead by Richard Foa Katz, Professor of Geodynamics in the Department of Earth Sciences at the University of Oxford.

 The computational models that we develop leverage powerful software called the Portable, Extensible Toolkit for Scientific Computation (PETSc), which is developed at Argonne National Laboratory in Illinois.
 This general-use set of libraries allow us to rapidly develop flexible numerical solvers for coupled systems of non-linear partial differential equations.
 It facilitates the production of novel simulations that open a window on emergent behaviours in the complex, multi-physics problems posed by the Earth.